motion/orbit/projects/blog/src/pages/update-one/index.md

 **I want to be able to explore knowledge in a unified way.**

-To do that that, I think it needs to do a few things.
+To do that that, it needs to do a few things.
 Beyond a good product, it needs to become popular enough that it can actually convince the various SaaS players to play along.
 It needs to be a compelling platform for them and it's users.

 Orbit is not a service company: it doesn't store any data itself.
 It's much closer to a Browser or Operating System.
 I think of it as a smart knowledge assistant.
 Where Operating Systems gave us a lot of control and with _files_, and browsers gave us great collaboration, Orbit gives you the middle ground: control and exploration, without losing collaboration.